sergekamanzi/DataBase_Design_Assignment/README.md

 ### **Bank Deposit Prediction System**

 A Machine Learning-backed system that predicts whether a client will deposit in a bank based on given features.
-The project involves **database design (SQL & MongoDB), CRUD API implementation (FastAPI), and a prediction script using ML**.
+The project involves **database design (SQL & MongoDB), CRUD API implementation (FastAPI) and a prediction script using ML**.

 ---